-The Toby Devan Lewis Education Center at the Brooklyn Museum, January 2024.
-(Photo: Alexander Severin)
+Toby Devan Lewis Education Center.
+Photo by: Alexander Severin.

-On January 27, 2024, the Brooklyn Museum will welcome visitors to its newly renovated Education Center, named in honor of philanthropist, collector, and curator Toby Devan Lewis and her tremendous contributions to the art world.
+On January 27, 2024, the Brooklyn Museum will welcome visitors to its newly renovated education center, named in honor of philanthropist, collector, and curator Toby Devan Lewis and her tremendous contributions to the art world.
 The revamped 9,500-square-foot space will allow the Museum to better serve the more than 50,000 visitors who participate in our education programs each year, including early childhood learners, school groups, teen audiences, college graduates, older visitors, and visitors with disabilities.
-The reopening will also celebrate expanded and reimagined educational programming, with new offerings on weekends for families and a permanent gallery for installations by renowned artists, students, and the community.
+The reopening will also celebrate expanded and reimagined educational programming, with new offerings on weekends for families, and a permanent gallery for installations by renowned artists, as well as students and the community.

-The Education Center will serve and support engagement among visitors across age groups, as research shows that intergenerational relationships are foundational for community building and connectivity.
+The education center will serve and support engagement among visitors across age groups, as research shows that intergenerational relationships are foundational for community building and connectivity.
 Three studios, complete with state-of-the-art audiovisual systems and LED lighting, have been specially conceived to facilitate creative expression and collaboration.
 They will host regular programs and classes that highlight the Museum's ongoing commitment to arts education and community engagement.